Summer 1964-65

 Construction camp for 130 men (the one that would burn in 10/76) built near new station.

 Here's the then-new construction camp--the Last Chance Saloon porch is on the right, Straight ahead in the distance is the rising skeleton of the Dome (photo from Bob Nyden) (here is the rest of the story about the construction camp).
-The Navy construction crew on site for new station was 102 men.
+The Navy construction crew on site for the new station this season was 102 men.

 Snow miller problems continue to slow new station foundation construction.